 Supply Chain Assessment Form> to determine the proposed risk management strategy and submit to the Compliance Officer together with supporting materials.
 The Compliance Officer shall review the authenticity, rationality and completeness of the assessment results and report to the Deputy General Manager in charge of gold (silver) supply chain management.
 Deputy General Manager in charge of procurement of gold (silver) supply chain management approves LBMA supplier evaluation form.
-If a long-term procurement contract with the supplier for more than one year is to be signed, <LBMA Supply Chain Assessment Form> needs to be approved by the Senior Management Committee.
-Only suppliers with approved risk management strategy of "normal cooperation" can be sourced from.
+If a longterm procurement contract with the supplier for more than one year is to be signed, <LBMA Supply Chain Assessment Form> needs to be approved by the Senior Management Strategy of "normal cooperation" can be sourced from.